-Yes, but don’t expect a steal.
-Retailers in the US and Europe, particularly online, are already very aggressive in offering deep discounts so don't expect to see prices cut in half on branded products.
-Hardware for computers is probably the most competitively priced area, especially video cards, monitors and other equipment to upgrade a desktop computer.
+SEG Electronics Market is cheap, but don’t expect a steal.
+Online retailers in the US and Europe are already very aggressive in offering deep discounts, so don't expect to see prices cut in half on branded products.
+Hardware for computers is probably the most competitively priced area, especially video cards, monitors, and other equipment used to upgrade a desktop computer.

-It is a possibility.
-Tourist prices, limited warranties and a language barrier are just some of the problems you’re likely to face when buying products at SEG.
-If you are buying Apple, Microsoft or other branded software be sure about the language installed on the device.
+It is possible to get ripped off.
+Tourist prices, limited warranties, and a language barrier are just some of the problems you’re likely to face when buying products at SEG.
+If you are buying Apple, Microsoft, or other branded software, be sure about the language installed on the device.
 Some products can be switched from Chinese to English, but not all of them.
 In some cases, sellers will attempt to upsell you a language pack after you have purchased the product and found it's locked to Chinese.